bioinformaticsdotca/Epigenomics_2017/module4_lab.md

 mkdir preparsed
 ```

 * Run the HOMER software to identify motifs in the peak regions.
-To do so, we will launch a job on the scheduler.
 Please note that there are two modules necessary here:
-    * **mugqic/homer/4.7** to run HOMER
+    * **mugqic/homer/4.9.1** to run HOMER
-    * **mugqic/weblogo/2.8.2** to create the nice motifs images that we will visualize in a browser.
-Don't load module mugqic/weblogo/3.3, as the input parameters are very different and it will not work with HOMER.
+    * **mugqic/weblogo/3.5.0** to create the nice motifs images that we will visualize in a browser.
+Don't load another module for weblogo, as the input parameters are very different across versions, and it will not work with HOMER.

 ```
 module load mugqic/homer/4.9.1